Making a ruckus is to cause a commotion. That’s what the folks of the Kansas City-based Local Ruckus are trying to do. In a good way, of course.

 "They want Pittsburg to be the model city for smaller communities as they market their product throughout Kansas and the country," Wilbert said.

-Page 3 of 3 - That national push got a boost recently when Local Ruckus found its first major customer and distribution partner, a rather well-known telecommunications holding company that provides wireless services and is also a major global internet carrier.
+That national push got a boost recently when Local Ruckus found its first major customer and distribution partner, a rather well-known telecommunications holding company that provides wireless services and is also a major global internet carrier.
 It’s called Sprint.

 "We hope to push this across the nation in the next three to four years," Marcus said.